AdelKS/LinuxGamingGuide/README.md

 Two possibilities:

 * MangoHud: It is available in the repositories of most linux distros, to activate it, you only need to add the environment variable `MANGOHUD=1`, the stats you want to see in `MANGOHUD_CONFIG`.
-More information here: https://github.com/flightlessmango/MangoHud
+More information here: https://github.com/flightlessmango/MangoHud.
+Can can be configured via a GUI with GOverlay - https://github.com/benjamimgois/goverlay
 * DXVK has its own HUD and can be enabled by setting the variable `DXVK_HUD`, the possible values are explained in [its repository](https://github.com/doitsujin/dxvk)

 ## OBS/Streaming